annehaley/trame-colormap/README.rst

-# Trame Widget: Colormap Editor
+# Trame Widget: File Browser
 This widget can be used in a trame project by the following procedure:

 Clone this repository to your machine.